 01

-Individuals transferring property ownership without making any warranties or guarantees about the property's status or title.
+Individuals who want to transfer property to another person without making any warranties or guarantees regarding the title.

 02